 Sweet!
 Now we have a GitHub Repository and our Docker Hub account linked.
 Where to from here?
 We want to setup our own repository within Docker Hub; this is where all of our images will be deployed when they build.
 We configure these settings when we create the repository.

-We've got our settings for our repository all added, now we just need to setup our builds.
+We’ve got our settings for our repository all added, now we just need to setup our builds.
 Click on the GitHub logo under Build Settings (it should be labelled Connected).
-From the dropdown Select organisation dropdown select your GitHub username and select "my-task-list" from the Select repository dropdown.
+From the Select organisation dropdown select your GitHub username; select “my-task-list” from the Select repository dropdown.
 Click the + next to Build Rules, leaving the defaults.

 That’s it, let’s click Create & Build.

 Building and Running our Image

 Now, we’ll be taken to our repository’s landing page.
 Well done, you’ve created a new Docker repository, and our image is building as we speak!
 We should see our new build on the Recent builds list; click on it.

 The build should be running and should show as “Pending”, wait until the build completes and it flags as “Successful”.
 Once that is done, let’s open up our Terminal and enter the following commands.

 $ docker-login --username <docker_hub_username> --password <docker_hub_password> WARNING: login credentials saved in /home/username/.docker/config.json Login Succeeded $ docker run --name task-list -p 8080:80 <docker_hub_username>/my-task-list:latest

 Once that’s done, open up a browser and go to

 localhost:8080.
 You should see the current task list displayed.
 Behold, your first docker image running in all it’s glory!
 Once you’re done marvelling at your great work, hit